 A conversation can be considered as two parts: understanding and responding.
 Training functional conversation must then focus on understanding and formulating a response.
 Enter 'guided imitation'.

-With our guided imitation drills, the student hears a stimulus and then constructs a sentence in response.
+With our guided imitation drills, the student hears a stimulus and then constructs a response.
 The tutor provides the correct response as a check.
 The student has a short pause in which to provide an answer.
 In this way, the student is practicing hearing, understanding and responding in real-time.

 In the first drills, we ask the student to simply repeat vocabulary words, phrases and simple sentences.
 A complete beginner is able to do this.
 Then, the student is asked to slightly modify a given sentence pattern.
 As the program continues, we ask the student to perform more difficult variations to set patterns, and increase the length and complexity of the sentences.
 At the end, the student is able to construct his/her own sentences on the fly.